harrisonzhy/chip8-emulator/README.md

 # CHIP-8 Emulator

-Interpreter mimicking the components of CHIP-8.
+Interpreter mimicking the components of a CHIP-8.